avyaymc/Chat_ERP/README.md

 # PersonalGPT - Conversational Agent

-PersonalGPT is a robust conversational agent named "Althea Helper" designed to assist users in a professional context.
+PersonalGPT is a robust conversational agent designed to assist users in a professional context.
 It orchestrates complex interactions, maintains conversation stages, and utilizes various tools to engage in meaningful and context-aware dialogues.

 ## Table of Contents